vikash-india/UnixNotes2Myself/src/sysadmin/administer_kvm_qemu.md

   Select Ubuntu 14.04 Server - Click Choose Volume.
 - __Specify Harddisk:__ Click Forward - Select Enable Storage for this virtual machine - Select managed or other existing Storage -
   Click on Browse - Select 'default' under Storage Pools - Click New Volume - Enter Name as guest-name and format as 'raw' - Under Storage Volume Quota, set Max Capacity and Allocation as the same value.
+Click on Select Volume.
   Note
     - The allocation size is the actual size for your disk which will be allocated immediately from your physical disk after finishing the steps.
     - This is an important technology in storage administration field which called “thin provision”.
 It used to allocate the used storage size only, NOT all of available size.
+-  __Customize before Installation:__ Select the checkbox Customize before installation and click on finish.
+    - Description: Click on Overview.
+Add Description.
+Click on Apply
+    - Set Disk Driver to Virtio: Click on Disk 1 - Advanced Options - Disk bus - Select Virtio - Click on Apply.
+    - Set Network Driver to Virtio: Click on NIC - Device Model - Select Virtio - Click on Apply.
+- __Install the OS__: Click on Begin Installation and follow the wizard.

 ## TODO
 * None